MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/is_temperature_type.md

 ### List of temperature types

-Below are a list of temperature types that can be used for the `value` string.
+Below is a list of temperature types that can be used for the `value` string.

 Options|
 |:-----------|